 Sept.
-11 (UPI) -- A suicide bomber killed at least 32 people in eastern Afghanistan who were protesting a police commander accused of corruption on Tuesday.
+11 (UPI) -- A suicide bomber killed at least 32 people who were protesting a police commander accused of corruption Tuesday in eastern Afghanistan.

 The death toll could be higher and the number of injured is estimated to be more than 100.

 "All people killed were civilians in the attack," Ataullah Khogyani, the governor's spokesman, told Al Jazeera.